zaffalon/origin_backend/README.md

 $ docker-compose run -e RAILS_ENV=test api rspec
 ```

-The service will run on port 3000.
+The service will run on `port 3000` and you can see the coverage page in `coverage/index.html`

 To see the logs you can attach
 ```